baxtersa/baxtersa.github.io/about.md

 # Frenetic
 [![frenetic](/images/frenetic.png)](http://www.frenetic-lang.org) is a family of languages and tools for network programming, providing a semantic foundation for trusting network programs.
-I ahck on frenetic's compiler internals and extensions to the NetKAT semantics, playing with expressions of network behaviors and constraints so that network administrators don't have to hate themselves.
+I hack on frenetic's compiler internals and extensions to the NetKAT semantics, playing with expressions of network behaviors and constraints so that network administrators don't have to hate themselves.